 If you were sitting in North, what card would you play now?

 Would you overtrump trump the queen?
-Holding the left - ace already assures your team that your opponents won't make two points on this hand.
-Is there a possible way to euchre them?
-This is the perfect opportunity to rid your hand of an unneeded card, the 9 of diamonds.
+Holding the left - 10 already assures you of a second trick.
+Ask yourself; is there any way to achieve a euchre?
 Your team has one trick and you hold a second one in your hand.
+You have a perfect opportunity to rid your hand of an unneeded card, the 9 of diamonds.
 If your partner can get a trick, it's euchre time.

-Now the maker(W) leads the queen of spades.
-North, thinking the maker may be trying to set up an endplay, knows the best way to avoid this is not be in the lead.
-Their only choice is to throw off the ace of diamonds.
-This is also a good play for another reason.
-Their partner had taken the first trick with the ace of spades yet didn't try a spade lead-though.
-It's possible they are void in spades.
+After taking that trick, the maker(W) leads his queen of spades.
+North is now thinking the maker could be trying to set the hand up for an endplay.
+North knows that the best way to avoid helping the maker is not being in the lead.
+This leaves him with only one good choice; throw off the ace of diamonds.
+This may be the correct play for another reason.
+His partner had taken the first trick with the ace of spades, yet didn't try a spade lead-though.
+That could be an indication that he was void in spades.

-Sometimes things work out exactly as planned and North's play paved the way for South to take the trick with the 9.
-Now, no matter what happens next, they are euchred.
+Sometimes things work out exactly as planned and by North giving up the ace, it paved the way for South to take a trick with the 9.
+Now, no matter what happens, the E/W team is euchred.

 Experienced players like to try as many lone calls as possible.
 Some of these may be very risky; however, the reward of 4 points is oh so tempting!